Travel guide

 Because Switzerland is not in the European Union, so the free EU roaming rate does not apply.
 Many operators charge there as a non-European destination, at several euros per day or per MB.
 A Switzerland eSIM avoids this surcharge with a fixed price.

 Yes.
 It covers the entire country, not just Zurich.
-You can travel to Lucerne, Bern, Geneva, or any alpine viewpoint with the same card and the same GB.
+You can travel to Lucerne, Bern, Geneva, or any alpine viewpoint with the same card and the same GBs.
 You would only need another option if you cross into Italy, France, or Germany.

 Conclusion